-While I mentioned the heart chakra in Part One, I didn't get much into it.
-But in this case, understanding chakras is helpful as they are often used in Yoga to focus on a particular area of the body, an energy flow.
-The chakras are associated with seven energy points in the body, colours, organs, and they have corresponding Yoga poses to help balance them.
+While I mentioned the heart chakra in compassion yoga, I didn't get much into it.
+But in this case, understanding chakras is helpful as they're often used in yoga to focus on a particular area of the body, an energy flow.
+The chakras are associated with seven energy points in the body, colours, organs, and they have corresponding yoga poses to help balance them.

 During a variation of Malasana, Adriene has the practitioner work with their feet.
 She mentions that feet are an essential step in finding grounding.
 Since my feet often ache, I took what she said to heart and massaged my feet while rocking back and forth in a sort of frog-like squat.
 It’s close to Malasana, but not quite the same.